heart-gen/GENBoostGPU/docs/installation.rst

    mamba activate genboostgpu
    pip install genboostgpu

-When working from a clone:
+If you are working from a clone and need to install in editable mode, install the published wheel first to ensure all GPU dependencies resolve correctly:

 .. code-block:: bash

    git clone https://github.com/heart-gen/GENBoostGPU.git
    cd GENBoostGPU
+   pip install genboostgpu
    pip install -e .

 Verify that the RAPIDS packages report the expected versions and CUDA runtime: